CTF-handbooks/map-tester-handbook/tester-handbook.md

 - The team boundaries behave as they should:
 	- Player should get teleported during build time if they are *in* the red barrier.
 This is where the team zones overlap.
 	- All the boundaries of the team zone are till where they should be and work as intended.
 You can test this by going to the edges and walls of the map.
+- Map is bug-free - no holes leading to the void, "misplaced" blocks/accidental inconsistencies, does not contain unsupported blocks.

 #### Mechanics
 - All the teams should have an **equal chance of winning**.
 This includes, base position, balance, ore count, etc.
 > To count ores in a region, you can use WorldEdit.
 > 1. Go to the first coordinate of the region and run `//1`.
 > 2. Go the second position and run `//2`.
 > 3. Replace all the ores (using its *technical name*) you want to find the count for with air.
 You will see how many were replaced, giving the count.
 If the ore is mese ore (`default:stone_with_mese`), then run `//r default:stone_with_mese air`.
-> *Tip: If you have enabled the "Append item name" setting, search the ore you want the name for in the inventory and hover over it. **(Make sure it isn't the indestructible variant)** *
+> *Tip: If you have enabled the "Append item name" setting, search the ore you want the name for in the inventory and hover over it. **(Make sure it isn't the indestructible variant)**
-# Individual sources
-## -sniper-'s message contents
-You can test any map anytime.
-It is recommended to first test Pull requests with a `Review required` label because other maps usually already have bugs/issues.

-What should map tester look for?
-Issues or bugs such as:

-- First map tester should check if map works in CTF game.
-- Map should be unique and not similar to other maps.
-So this means that most of plain maps will be rejected if they are not interesting.
-The design of a map should encourage differing gameplay and tactics.
+- The map should be unique and not be similar to other maps.
+Maps that are too plain or resemble existing ones too closely that they do not add any new value will get rejected.
+The design of the map should encourage differing gameplay and tactics, along with creativity from the map maker's part.
-- It should be fun to play on it.
-- Maps shouldn't be glitchy (i.e., no holes which lead into voids, no wrongly placed barriers).
-Barriers should be placed properly, red barrier should disappear on match start.
-- Maps should not contain not-supported blocks (such as chests, rails, butterflies...).
-If there is not-supported block on a map, you will see red error in chat, starting with `Failed to resolve node name...`
-- Map must have a **valid Free Software/Open Source license** .
-There should be a line in `map.conf`:` license = <license_name>`
-- Maps should be reasonably balanced - i.e.: two team of equal ability would have the same chance of winning.
-One team should not have advantage (for example more ores, better position...).
-- Players shouldn't be able to escape from the map - i.e. go outside of the barrier
-- Pull request (=PR) should contain `map.mts`, `map.conf` and `screenshot.png`.
-If PR contain zip files for example, then it is not created properly.
-Screenshot should have ratio 3:2 (750x500px for example)
-- Player should be able to pick and capture flag.
-- Something what I have probably forgotten to add ¯\_(ツ)_/¯

-And finally, write your review as a comment in PR. **Tell your opinion** (fun/not fun, missing license, doesn't work...).
-Every opinion matters.
+### 6. *Your opinion is the key!*
+What's next?
+It's your thoughts on the map!
+Is it fun?
+What do you feel when you play it?
+How do you think it can be improved if need?
+It all matters.

+### 7. Posting your review
+To post your review, go to the ***Conversation*** tab within the PR on GitHub.
+Write your review in the text box and press the green `Comment` button.

+---
+Last but not least, thank you for going through this handbook.
+Welcome to the Map Tester team, and enjoy!